RESTful web-services in JSIDPlay2

 Example:

-Upload C64 content
+Upload any C64 content to play it back

 Example: